benaug/Jolly-Seber-N-Prior-DA/README.md

 11. **JS-SA-entryOccasion-expectedEntries**

 This version is parameterized in terms of expected starting population size and expected entries per primary occasion.
-Allows adjustment for unequal occasion lengths.
-This is similar to JSSAsecrB in the openCR package.
+Allows adjustment for unequal occasion lengths when holding expected entries fixed across primary occasions.
+However, this is often not realistic--a fixed per capita recruitment is usually more realistic.
+This time scaling approach is similar to JSSAsecrB in the openCR package.
 I'm unsure of the origin.

 12. **JS-SA-marginal**